heysokam/confy/readme.md

                          # Note: verbose = on will ignore quiet being active.  (default: off)
 ```
 See the @[config.md](./doc/config.md) doc file, or @[confy/cfg.nim](./src/confy/cfg.nim) for the complete list of variables that can be modified.

+## Disclaimer / Notes
+Please read the @[how to](./doc/howto.md) doc before reading this section:

+### `build.nim` is NOT a buildscript
+Confy is a buildsystem **library**.
+The default setup provides you with an easy way to run it as if it had a binary...
+but confy is actually **not** a binary app, and this is by design.

+The `build.nim` file is **your** binary application, that you build with the nim compiler to build your project, from the Caller Script.

+Because of this, there is no weird make-specific shell-only language problematic restrictions in here.
+There is no interpreted-language-only-things restriction either, like python.
+There is no "only runs on the VM" problems either.
+The Builder App is a full-blown binary that can do literally anything you want.

+In make-related buildsystems, you **do not own** the control flow.
+If you want to do extra things that the `make` creators didn't think of, you are on your own.
+And have to call for external applications and make your buildsystem overly complicated for no reason.

+Confy, instead, provides you with a -library- of functions and types to build your project.
+It is created to make this process seamless and ergonomic, as if it was a regular buildscript.
+But the Builder app is compiled systems binary.
+It can do literally -anything- a normal compiled systems binary can do.

 ---
 ```md